Aquarius migrants step ashore in Spain after week-long ordeal - Journal du Cameroun

 They come from 26 countries, mainly from Africa but also Afghanistan, Bangladesh and Pakistan, MSF said.

-Those with injuries — mainly scratches and burns — were taken to hospital along with the pregnant woman, health officials said.
+Those with injuries — mostly scratches and burns — were taken to hospital along with the pregnant woman, health officials said.

+The migrants were given three forms to fill out, one to ask to stay in Spain for 45 days, one to ask for asylum in Spain and another to ask for asylum in France, according to the head of MSF Spain, David Noguera.

+Carmen Moreno, a doctor and Red Cross volunteer who helped look after the migrants after they disembarked, said they were “very excited and hopeful”.

 The Aquarius rescued the migrants off Libya’s coast last weekend but Italy’s new populist government and Malta both refused to let it dock, accusing each other of failing to meet their humanitarian and EU commitments.